Professor’s Ocean 101 Welcome Message

 The syllabus also includes the course Schedule which is important for keeping your studies on a timely track – things like homework, assignment, and tests due dates are all there.

-2) Canvas Navigation: Download this document for help with using Canvas and Zooming: Resources_for_Navigating_Canvas_and_Zoom.pdf
+2) Download this document for help with using Canvas and Zooming: Resources_for_Navigating_Canvas_and_Zoom.pdf

-3) Professor’s Ocean Website: You will also be using an additional educational website that is designed and maintained by the instructor (my personal website) exclusively created for maximizing your learning outcomes.
+3) You will also be using an additional educational website that is designed and maintained by the instructor (my personal website) exclusively created for maximizing your learning outcomes.
 This website is found at:

 Here you will find a plethora of helpful information, including course syllabus, schedule, lecture notes, PowerPoints, test and fieldtrip information, and numerous resource links.

-4) Course Textbook: This course requires an oceanography textbook that is ABSOLUTELY FREE - an eText titled MiraCosta Oceanography 101
+4) Required NO-COST Textbook for this Course: Textbook Option #1: This course requires an oceanography textbook that is ABSOLUTELY FREE - an eText titled MiraCosta Oceanography 101

 Chart